-In Figure 1, we assess to what extent estimates of early fundraising vary within and across electionand candidate-centered measurement typologies.
-Average cross-measure correlations for early fundraising include all candidates who ran in elections for the U.S. House of Representatives from 2010 to 2020 (N = 6,001).8 All measures are produced using itemized receipts provided by OpenSecrets and aggregate unitemized contribution totals drawn from FEC quarterly reports; for more detail on data preparation, see Appendix Section B. Figure 1a includes cross-measure correlations for incumbents who ran for reelection; Figure 1b includes cross-measure correlations for non-incumbent challengers.
+fundraising include all candidates who ran in elections for the U.S. House of Representatives from $2010 \text{ to } 2020 \text{ (N} = 6,001).^7$ Figure 1a includes cross-measure correlations for incumbents who ran for reelection; Figure 1b includes cross-measure correlations for non-incumbent challengers.
 For ease of presentation, we restrict Figure 1 to include the most common early fundraising measures found in the extant literature, described in greater detail in Appendix Table A1.

-Average pairwise correlations in Figures 1a and 1b are consistently stronger within measurement typology than across typologies.9 For instance, looking at candidate-centered approaches, the three measures presented (fundraising 90 days after a candidate registers with the FEC, fundraising 90 days after a candidate receives her first itemized contribution, and fundraising reported in a candidate's first FEC quarterly report) have an average correlation of 0.75 for incumbents and 0.86 for non-incumbents.10 Pairwise correlations between candidate-centered and election-centered measures are more modest ranging from 0.62 to 0.84 for incumbents and 0.39 to 0.59 for challengers.
+Average pairwise correlations in Figures 1a and 1b are consistently stronger within measurement typology than across typologies.
+Looking at election-centered approaches, the two measures presented (fundraising in the first 12 months of the election cycle and fundraising garnered 9 months before a candidate's primary) correlate at 0.9 for incumbents and 0.85 for non-incumbents.
+Looking next at candidate-centered approaches, the three measures presented (fundraising 90 days after a candidate registers with the FEC, fundraising 90 days after a candidate receives her first itemized contribution, and fundraising reported in a candidate's first FEC quarterly report) have an average correlation of 0.75 for incumbents and 0.86 for non-incumbents.
+Pairwise correlations between candidate-centered and election-centered measures are more modest, ranging from 0.62 to 0.84 for incumbents and 0.39 to 0.59 for challengers.

-We trace these weak correlations to the conceptual differences between candidate- and electioncentered measurement approaches, particularly how these strategies define the early fundraising window.
-To illustrate, Figure 2 depicts fundraising window lengths and early fundraising estimates across various early money measures for Carolyn Maloney (Figure 2a) and Suraj Patel (Figure 2b),
+We trace these weak correlations to the conceptual differences between candidate- and election-centered measurement approaches, particularly how these strategies define the early fundraising window.
+To illustrate, Figure 2 depicts fundraising window lengths and early fundraising estimates across various early money measures for Carolyn Maloney (Figure 2a) and Suraj Patel (Figure 2b), who both ran in the Democratic primary for New York's 12th Congressional District in 2020.
+This primary was closely contested, with district incumbent Maloney besting Patel for the Democratic nomination by only 3.4 percentage points.
+The x-axis in Figure 2 is an election timeline expressing the number of days until New York's Democratic primary election, which was held on June 23rd, 2020.
+Horizontal bars reflect the length of early fundraising windows across the same measures from Figure 1.
+Fundraising totals for each measure are included to the right of each horizontal bar.

-8Units of analysis in Figure 1 include only those congressional candidates who met the minimum fundraising threshold determined by the FEC to qualify as a candidate (i.e., raised \$5,000 before their primary election).
-For more detail on data preparation see Appendix Section B.
+7Units of analysis in Figure 1 include only those congressional candidates who met the minimum fundraising threshold determined by the FEC to qualify as a candidate (i.e., raised \$5,000 before their primary election).
+For more detail on data preparation, See Appendix Section B.